India - Asia

 Transport: Metro is good value; budget pressure rises more through hotel choice, drivers, and how many far-apart sights you try to stack

-Lodging: INR 8500-15500 mid-range in central or south Delhi with strong metro or taxi logic
+Lodging: INR 8500-15500 mid-range in central or south Delhi with good metro access or easy taxi connections

 Delhi gets tiring and expensive faster when the route ignores geography more than when it overspends on food.